-NiDCOM condemns inhumane treatment of Nigerian girls in india
+NiDCOM condemns inhumane treatment of Nigerian girls in India

 NiDCOM reassured victims and their families that the reports would not be ignored.

-The statement also noted that the Commission is already engaging with the Nigerian High Commission in India, relevant Indian authorities, and international human rights organizations to ascertain the veracity of the claims.
+The statement also noted that the sommission was already engaging with the Nigerian High Commission in India, relevant Indian authorities, and international human rights organizations to ascertain the veracity of the claims.

-It said urgent steps must be taken to protect the victims, provide them with medical and psychological support, and bring perpetrators to justice.

 Disclaimer